 How do I indicate my preference?
 It’s simple.
 When completing the application, students can select the term they prefer to start their college experience.
+Additionally, students can update their semester start preference through the enrollment preferences form in their applicant portal after their applications have been submitted.
 Note that the preference a student indicates has no impact on a student’s admissibility to Denison.
 While we strive to achieve student preference, we cannot guarantee that a student will be admitted for their preferred semester start.

 Choosing a Gap Semester Option